 We maintain a Section 401(k) plan that provides eligible U.S. employees, including our executive officers, with an opportunity to save for retirement on a tax-advantaged basis.
 Commencing in 2014, active contributing participants in our 401(k) plan are eligible to receive employer-matching contributions of up to 2%, 4%, or 6% of base salary, depending upon the participant's number of years of service.
-Employer matching contributions are subject to applicable annual Internal Revenue Code limits and are fully vested when made.
+Employer matching contributions are subject to applicable annual Internal Revenue Code of 1986, as amended (the "Code") limits and are fully vested when made.